-C. The 4-H member's name, age, full address, county, and years in the project(s) must be on the bottom or back of the container and saucer.
+E. Classes 060-065 must have a saucer to catch drainage water.
+Score Sheet SF 107F.The 4-H member's name, age, county, and years in the project(s) must be on the bottom or back of the container and saucer.

-+G-770-060 Flowering potted houseplant(s) (SF107) that are blooming for exhibition.
++G-770-060 Flowering Potted Houseplant(s) (SF107) - that are blooming for exhibition.
+Container may have one or more houseplants in container.
+Label with name for each plant.
 Non blooming plants will be disqualified.